Town of Pembroke: (781) 293-4674

 Owned By: Town of Pembroke

-Ludden’s Ford Park is 34 acres of open meadow and forested upland, owned by the Town of Pembroke.
-The property was known in the past as Luddam’s Ford Park.
+The Pembroke side of Ludden’s Ford Park is 34 acres of open meadow and forested upland on West Elm Street, on the banks of the Indian Head River.
+It was known in the past as Luddam’s Ford Park.
 The Clapp Rubber Works (founded in 1873), the largest of its kind in the country, once stood here, on both sides of the river.
 Look for remains of the factory in the woods on the Pembroke side, just south of the walking trail.

 The dam on the Indian Head River fueled this factory, as well as earlier mills and an anchor forge.
 Now it forces migrating fish to scale a fish ladder as they swim upstream to spawn.
 The pond created by the dam welcomes non-motorized boats and catch-and-release fishing.
 Due to mercury contamination from 19th and 20th century industries upstream, fish caught here may not be consumed.
 When boating, be careful to stay away from the dam.